 Apply for Entry-Level Roles or Complementary Jobs

-Once you’ve honed your skills and readied your portfolio, start applying for entry-level data analyst jobs.
+Once you’ve honed your skills and readied your portfolio, start applying for entry-level data analyst jobs and brush up on the potential interview questions.
 Seek out leads from your network, and keep your professional profiles updated.
 You may have better luck finding a complementary job where you can put your data analysis skills to work, then move laterally.